netsoc/webspaced/docs/guides/port_forwarding.md

 to remove the `#` at the beginning of the line!).
 Save the file and exit `nano`.
 Run `systemctl reload sshd` to apply the configuration changes.

+!!! warning
+    Typically, enabling password login for the `root` account is not recommended.
+This is because SSH is usually exposed on a known port (22) and it's very easy to write a script that will scan the entire internet and brute force weak passwords.
+In this case, it's not _too_ much of a concern, since SSH will be exposed on a random port.

+    For improved security, particularly if running SSH on port 22, we recommend you look into setting up public key authentication and re-disabling password login for `root`!

 ## Create the port forward

 Although the SSH server is up and running, you won't be able to connect to it